adebola-io/quizwiz/docs/spec.md

 ### Category
 A category is a broad topic or subject description.
 The defined categories are:
-1. History
+1. History & Politics
-2. Language
+2. Language & Literature
-3. Cuisine
+3. Sports
 4. Mathematics
 5. Pop Culture, and
 6. Technology.